jsmith/school/bio1001/fix.md

 2. amyl - starch
 3. kin - to move / activate
 4. amphi - both
 5. pro - before / giving rise to
+6. pent - five

 # Suffix
 1. lytic - having to do with lysis (destruction)